IndupriyaKompi/Scrapping-Amazon-Product-Reviews/README.md

 Now the contents of the directory has one more new sub folder under

     amazon/
+        scrapy.cfg        # deploy configuration file

-        spider/                 # spider for the project
+    amazon/               # project's Python module, you'll import your code from here spider/           # spider for the project
             __init__.py
             reviews.py    # the empty spider that has been created